 Whats Wrong With Gossip?

 In the scripture above, the Apostle Paul paints a grim picture of reprobates -- those who have rejected the Lord and have embraced a lifestyle of sin.
 He makes it clear that God condemns such evil behavior.
-They persist in doing these things, knowing that those who do such things deserve death (Rom 1:32).
+They know Godís justice requires that those who do these things deserve to die, yet they do them anyway.
+(Rom 1:32).

 As Paul described this evil conduct, we might expect to find mention of such vile things as greed, deceit, adultery, murder and so forth.
 But please take note of the other inclusions -- especially the mention of gossip and slander.
 Does this come as a surprise?
 Paul said that gossips and bad-mouthers were in the same league as murderers, sexual perverts, and God haters -- and that such sins were worthy of a death sentence!

 Slander is a word that has an interesting origin.
 It comes from the word Devil.
 According to the Merriam-Webster Dictionary, slander means malicious talk; to spread damaging information; to defame; to speak ill of.
 Is it no wonder where slander derives its name?
 Slander is the work of the Devil, and those who slander are on his team.
 In fact the Bible says that Satan is called the accuser of the brethren (Rev. 12:10).
 Are you an accuser of the brethren too?
 If so, even though it may not be your intention, you are being used an agent of the Devil!
 According to scripture, any Christian whos mouth is out of control does not have a right relationship with God.
 If anyone considers himself religious and yet does not keep a tight reign on his tongue, he deceives himself and his religion is worthless (James 1:26).